e55o/news-api/README.md

 This is a small service that consumes some APIs from NewsAPI

+It uses JWT + Spring security framework for authenticated APIs protection

+SignIn and SignUp endpoints are public under `/api/public/*`

+The other endpoints are under the path `/api/*`

 ### How to set up

 Make sure to have MSSQL dB, create a database (ex. `newsdb`)